MaxWallwey/BasicAPI/README.md

 # BasicAPI
-An API that was meant to use a tech stack I was not very familiar with.
+An API that was meant to teach me a tech stack I was not very familiar with.

 ## About
 This project is using: